mbojan/nba-trades/Manuscript.md

 At this point we could either choose a non-Poissonian reference measure or simplify data by dichotomizing the counts (any number of trades vs no trades at all) and proceeding with a binary ERGM.
 We ran both versions, reaching the same conclusion.
 The homophily coefficient in the **binary** ERGM fit to all seasonal trade networks simultaneously, including season- and division-specific effects, is equal to 0.012 (standard error of 0.065, z-statistic of 0.188) again showing no avoidance patterns.
 The complete model is presented in Table \@ref(tab:model-binary-table) in the Appendix.

-Applying the **valued** ERGM--to account for the caveats raised above, and with the properly selected reference distribution, we again find that in *none* of the seasons do teams exhibit a tendency to avoid trading with other teams from within their division.
+Applying the **valued** ERGM--to account for the caveats raised above, and with the Conway-Maxwell-Poisson reference measure, we again find that in *none* of the seasons do teams exhibit a tendency to avoid trading with other teams from within their division.
 This is summarized with the "funnel plot" presented in Figure \@ref(fig:seasonal-ergms), that shows each of homophily coefficients from season-specific weighted ERGMs fall within the white cone of statistical *in*significance.

 <!--
 ![Figure 5. **Homophily Coefficients and Standard Errors from Weighted Exponential Random Graph Models.** (including base-rate effects)](ergm-results_files/figure-gfm/B-nodematch-funnel-allinone-1.png)